absolute-quantum/cats-blender-plugin/README.md

 ##### Mesh
 The mesh with the mouth shape keys

-##### Viseme A
+##### Viseme AA
-The name of the shape key that controls the mouth movement that looks like someone is saying A
+Shape key containing mouth movement that looks like someone is saying "aa"

 ##### Viseme OH
-The name of the shape key that controls the mouth movement that looks like someone is saying OH
+Shape key containing mouth movement that looks like someone is saying "oh"

 ##### Viseme CH
-The name of the shape key that controls the mouth movement that looks like someone is saying CH
+Shape key containing mouth movement that looks like someone is saying "ch".
+Opened lips and clenched teeth

 ##### Shape key mix intensity
 Controls the strength in the creation of the shape keys.
 Lower for less mouth movement strength.